MonkyDCristian/SEMA_Sim/documentation/change_sim_cfg.md

 ```
 to start it using Moveit! motion planner.

-In any of this two launch you can add the parameters:
+In any of this two launch command you can add the follwing parameters:

 * conveyor_belt_enabled:=true/false